waqasdilawar/quickstart-flink/README.md

 # Flink Streaming to Apache Iceberg via Polaris Catalog

-A comprehensive streaming data pipeline that ingests JSON messages from Kafka, filters profanity content, and writes to Apache Iceberg tables using Polaris REST catalog and MinIO object storage.
+A comprehensive streaming data pipeline that ingests JSON messages from Kafka, identifies profanity content using a dynamic lookup, and writes to Apache Iceberg tables using Polaris REST catalog and MinIO object storage.
+The pipeline dynamically routes messages to different tables based on their content classification.

 ---